-We establish sales commission plans to encourage and reward contributions to our long-term revenue growth for our sales employees.
-As the Chief Revenue Officer, Mr. Cross was eligible to receive compensation under our sales commission plan for 2021.
+As the former Chief Revenue Officer, Mr. Cross was eligible to receive compensation under our sales commission plan for 2022.
+We establish sales commission plans to encourage and reward current contributions to our long-term revenue growth for our sales employees.
 Sales commission plans are set for each calendar year, and Mr. Cross was eligible to earn commissions based on the results of the worldwide sales team.
 The revenue targets are determined by our Board of Directors in consultation with our CEO and CFO.